payal-kothari/Security-Evaluation/README.md

 # Security-Evaluation

-### This application checks vulnerability of an Android by checking following six security factors:
+### This application checks vulnerability of an Android phone by checking following six security factors:

 1. Bluetooth
 2. OS Version